 Chicken Fajitas for Lunch

 This is a great recipe that is so easy to make.
 It’s loaded with so many fresh vegetables, lean chicken and Mexican-style seasonings.
-It has lots of lime juice and chopped fresh cilantro, which I think always makes a dish seem so fresh tasting, especially in the summer months.
+Lots of lime juice and chopped fresh cilantro bring out the freshness.
+Perfect for the summer months, but they’re also great during all seasons.

-The first time I made this recipe for chicken fajitas was for a summer healthy kids’ camp I did a few years ago.
+The first time I made this recipe for chicken fajitas was for a summer healthy kids’ camp highlighting The Colors of the Rainbow.
 The kids were in charge of preparing their own lunch.
-The idea was to introduce the kids to basic measuring and chopping skills, and show them how they could make healthy food choices by eating the “colors of the rainbow.”
-Chicken fajitas seemed the perfect recipe choice for the kids to prepare as they are easy to make, healthy, and colorful.
+The idea was to introduce the kids to basic measuring and chopping skills.
+Chicken fajitas seemed the perfect recipe choice for the kids to prepare.
+Easy to make, healthy, colorful and so delicious.

 Prepping our Chicken Fajitas